matatata/matatata.github.io/MacOpentrack.md

 Get them here https://github.com/matatata/opentrack/releases

+## General notes on using it with X-Plane
+AFAIK you have three choices:

+1. Set opentrack's output to "X-Plane" and install opentrack's xplane-plugin ~/Desktop/opentrack/build/instal/xplane/opentrack.xpl by copying it into `<X-Plane 12>/Resources/plugins` before starting X-Plane.
+2. Set opentrack's to "UDP over network".
+Configure the remote address to be 127.0.0.1 Port 4242.
+Install the x-plane plugin [https://github.com/amyinorbit/headtrack](https://github.com/amyinorbit/headtrack).
+Start X-Plane and Fly!
+In X-Plane's Plugin-Menu activate HeadTracking.
+It should now pick up da Head-Position from opentrack.
+3. I guess the X-Camera xplane-plugin is also able to receive UDP position data so the configuration would be similar as in (2)

+For the start I highly recommend using (1) since it saves you some configuration work and you can solely work in opentrack.

+Also remember to configure a "Center" Keyboard Binding in opentrack's Options.
+You'll need it.
+Tweak the mappings and so on.
+Have fun.

+## Notes on installing x-plane plugins
+Installing unsigned X-Plane plugins often requires removing the qurantine flags by executing `sudo xattr -c opentrack.xpl` or `sudo xattr -cr .` inside the plugin's folder in case it comes in a folder which is quite common.
+Only do that for software you trust!
+Alternatively let macOS warn you and you'll have to trust the plugin in the system preferences.

 ## Building

 First install https://www.macports.org for your architecture (Intel or arm64), I did not get it to work with homebrew.